openbmc/openbmc/upstream-layers/openembedded-core/README.OE-Core.md

 Please refer to our contributor guide here: <https://docs.yoctoproject.org/dev/contributor-guide/>
 for full details on how to submit changes.

+For any files containing sorted lists (such as recipe maintainers), please ensure alphabetical order is maintained using the C locale.
+For example, use:
+`LC_ALL=C sort` to sort the list.

 As a quick guide, patches should be sent to openembedded-core@lists.openembedded.org The git command to do that would be: